PepeuFBV/breast_cancer_analysis/README.md

 - **Data Preprocessing**: Implementation of various preprocessing techniques such as denoising, binarization, low-pass filtering, and morphological operations to enhance image quality and improve classification accuracy.
 - **Model Training**: Training of multiple machine learning models, including custom convolutional neural networks (CNNs) and transfer learning models based on ResNet50 and DenseNet121, to classify breast cancer images.

+## Study PDF

+The repository includes the full study as a PDF document.
+You can find and read the detailed paper in the `article/main.pdf` file.

 ## Dataset

 The dataset used in this project is the [CBIS-DDSM: Breast Cancer Image Dataset](https://www.kaggle.com/datasets/ramanathansp20/inbreast-dataset).
 It contains mammogram images with annotations for breast cancer classification.
 The dataset includes: